SalmaTech-03/kairos-platform/README.md

 Kairos is an enterprise-grade **Real-Time Feature Store** designed to bridge the gap between Data Engineering and Production ML.

 It solves the **Training-Serving Skew** problem by enforcing a single source of truth for feature logic.
-The architecture decouples high-throughput serving (**Go/Redis**, handling 10k+ RPS) from complex data transformation (**Python/Postgres**).
+The architecture decouples high-throughput serving from complex data transformation.
 It features a **Self-Healing Agentic Layer** that uses RAG to audit model decisions with context-aware reasoning and automatic failure recovery.

 ---